curbengh/curbengh.github.io/source/_posts/caddy-nixos-part-2.md

 ## DNS-over-TLS

 Since DNS is not encrypted in transit, it risks being tampered.
 To resolve that, I use DNS-over-TLS which as the name implies, uses TLS to encrypt the DNS traffic.
 I use `stubby` which creates a DNS resolver that listens on localhost and forward DNS query to the upstream server(s) using DoT. `stubby` enables DNSSEC by default to verify authenticity of the DNS response for supported domains.
-(This domain mdleom.com has DNSSEC enabled by having a DS record)
+(This domain mdleom.com has DNSSEC enabled through a DS record)

-I use Cloudflare DNS simply because I'm already using its CDN, using other alternatives wouldn't have the privacy benefit since Cloudflare already knows that a visitor is browsing this website though its CDN.
-Refer to stubby.yml for a full list of supported servers.
+I use Cloudflare DNS simply because I'm already using its CDN, using other alternatives wouldn't have the privacy benefit since it already knows that a visitor is browsing this website.
+I add [Quad9](https://quad9.net/) as a backup.
+Refer to [stubby.yml](https://github.com/getdnsapi/stubby/blob/develop/stubby.yml.example) for a full list of supported servers.

 ``` nix
   ## DNS-over-TLS